-Total Supply Declared Value dm is the MW amount reflecting the Injection capability of the DER d, and may be equal to or less than the DER CRIS or DER DMNC for the month m;
+Total Supply Declared Value {dm} is the MW amount reflecting the Injection capability of the DER d, and may be equal to or less than the DER CRIS or DER DMNC for the month m;

-$AUF{dm}$ is the Average Unavailability Factor value for the individual DER d in a given month m.
-If month m is in the Winter Capability Period, then $AUF{dm}$ will be equal to the average of the two previous Winter Capability Period Unavailability Factor values calculated for the DER d.
-If month m is in the Summer Capability Period, then $AUF{dm}$ will be equal to the average of the two previous Summer Capability Period Unavailability Factor values calculated for the DER d.
-AUFdm is calculated as follows:
+AUF{dm} is the Seasonal Unavailability Factor value for the individual DER d in a given month m.
+If month m is in the Winter Capability Period, then AUF{dm} will be equal to the sum of DER Contribution to Unavailability Factor{dn} of the two previous Winter Capability Period values calculated for the DER d.
+If month m is in the Summer Capability Period, then AUF{dm} will be equal to the sum of DER Contribution to Unavailability Factor{dn} of the two previous Summer Capability Period values calculated for the DER d.
+AUF{dm} is calculated as follows: